Blood Wake: Gameplay

-Blood Wake is a water combat game featuring various types of boats and ordinance.
+Blood Wake is a water combat game featuring various types of boats and ordnance.

 The game features a wide variety of naval vessels, from tiny sampans to powerful speedboats and torpedo boats, on up to destroyers and a massive battleship.
 Over a dozen of these are playable and most have multiple weapon configurations.
 The weapon types include the standard chain guns, cannon, torpedoes, rockets and mines, plus some unique weapons that are unlocked as you progress through the game.
 Each boat has machine guns or chain guns as its base, primary armament.
 Most have one or more heavy weapons as their secondary armament.

 The single player story-mode consists of 28 missions featuring a wide variety of attack, defense, escort and raid mission types.
 These missions take the player to many exotic locales and though the player never leaves the water, the game engine allows the designers to vary the sea and sky conditions to create very different gameplay environments.
 There is also a multiplayer mode that supports a variety of game types for up to four players.
 The multiplayer options are somewhat limited at first, but progress through the story mode unlocks many new options.
 The game also features numerous easter eggs such as special boats and hidden game modes, including the development team's favorite, "Blood Ball", which is essentially multiplayer soccer-on-water using a 10-meter diameter soccer ball and heavily armed gunboats.

 There are many different vehicles at the player's disposal in Blood Wake.
 In the Story Mode the player is assigned a particular boat for each mission.
 The first is the Speedboat, and each of the mission of the first act features a different variant.
 As the story progresses, the player is introduced to ever more powerful boats, including a few captured enemy vessels.
 All of these plus several more are playable in the multiplayer Battle Mode.
 The following are the main types used by the player during the Story Mode missions: